TEACHING AND LEARNING POLICY STATEMENT

 The Learning Environment

 The surroundings in which children learn can greatly influence their academic performance at school.
 The environment should be an extension of the curriculum.
 The school’s presentation should always be of a high standard to inspire all staff and children.
-Classrooms and learning environment make pupils feel that their achievements and how they are perceived are important.
+Classrooms and learning environment make pupils feel that their achievements and how they are perceived is important.

 - All areas must be kept tidy and organised- resources clearly labelled and stored appropriately